Burp Suite, Website Hacking

 This function can be used to automatically start and stop certain tasks at defined times and intervals.
 We can use the task scheduler to start and stop certain automated tasks while you are not working, and to save your work periodically or at a specific time.

-To make use of this function, select an HTTP request anywhere in Burp suite, or any part of the target site map, and choose “Schedule task” within “Engagement tools” in the context menu which can be seen by clicking right within Burp suite.
+To make use of this function, you should select an HTTP request anywhere in Burp suite, or any part of the target site map, and choose “Schedule task” within “Engagement tools” in the context menu that appears when you right-click within Burp suite.

 The types of task that are available within this function are as follows: